CarloCDT/Classification-Problem-FIFA17/README.md

-# FIFA 17 - Players Classification Project
+# FIFA 17 - Players Position Classification Project

 ## Description
 Personal project to predict a player position based on the player's Fifa 17 attributes.
 In the jupyter notebook `Classification Problem - FIFA 17.ipynb` I used a logistic regression and a dense NN for this task and compare the results obtained.